 The diagram below illustrates good and bad posture further – although we do recommend the hip position to be slightly higher than the knees if possible.

 Back pain is one of the most common afflictions in the workplace – and classroom.
 The best advice is simply not to sit for hours in one position.
 Keep moving!
 It’s FREE!

-If you are experiencing pain in your back, shoulders or neck when sitting at your desk, come in and let one of our chiropractic or physiotherapy team take a look at you.
+If you are experiencing pain in your back, shoulders or neck when sitting at your desk, our chiropractic or physiotherapy team may be able to help you.
 If there is a problem starting, it is far better to nip it in the bud early and be aware of simple changes you can make for a more comfortable, flexible day.